Gigabit broadband reaches one in four homes

-Eight million UK homes can now access gigabit-speed broadband – fast, reliable connections that are fit for the future.
+Eight million UK homes can now access gigabit-speed broadband – fast, reliable connections that are fit for the future – Ofcom has found.

-This is according to Ofcom’s annual Connected Nations report, which looks at the availability of broadband and mobile phone services across the UK.
+The finding is from Ofcom’s annual Connected Nations report, which analyses the availability of broadband and mobile services across the UK and each of its nations.

 This year’s report comes as millions of people continue to work from home due to the coronavirus pandemic, which has seen a significant shift in when, where and how people get online and make calls.

 Gigabit-capable broadband offers download speeds of up to 1 Gbit/s, many times faster than the UK's current average broadband speed (72 Mbit/s).
-This faster connection can support households wanting to stream, work and study online – all at the same time, and is capable of providing the fastest broadband packages on offer today.
+This faster connection can better support households wanting to stream, work and study online – all at the same time.

-Nearly eight million UK homes can get gigabit broadband, which includes full-fibre services and Virgin Media’s fastest cable package.
-Northern Ireland has the highest availability, with more than half of homes able to get these faster services, while 42% of Scottish homes also have access.
+Nearly eight million UK homes (27%) can get gigabit broadband, which includes full fibre services and Virgin Media’s fastest cable package.
+Northern Ireland has the highest availability, with more than half of homes (56%) able to get these faster services, while 42% of Scottish homes also have access.

-Today’s report shows full-fibre broadband is now available to just over five million homes– a rise of 80% on last year.
-Availability in the UK is highest in Northern Ireland, where it is available to more than half of homes, followed by Wales, where two in ten homes can access it.
+Today’s report shows full-fibre broadband is now available to just over 5m homes (18%) – a rise of 80% in a year, the largest increase to date.
+Availability in the UK is highest in Northern Ireland (56%), followed by Wales (19%).

 One of the main advantages of full fibre over older technologies is its greater reliability.
 This is important, as the UK’s data-hungry households used an average of 429 gigabytes (GB) of data each month in 2020 – up 36% from last year (315GB), and 225% from four years ago (132GB in 2016).